fastbodin/h_p_res_fullerenes/README.md

-# A recursion to test for k-resonant and k-anionic-resonant fullerenes
+# A backtrack to test for k-resonant and k-anionic-resonant fullerenes

 ## Background